 Though I was inspired to make pink ribbon cookies, if you change the color of the chips and the flavoring, these cookies could easily be adapted to another color support ribbon.
 With the 4th of July around the corner, yellow “Support Our Troops” ribbons come to mind.
 Twist the dough differently and this adaptable cookie is delicious in any shape.
 I adapted this recipe from my Cinnamon-Sugar Twist Cookies.

-**Desert-safe adaptations: Use vegetable shortening instead of butter.
-Use alcohol-free extract or vanilla paste.
+- **Desert-safe adaptations: Use vegetable shortening instead of butter.

 - Preheat oven to 375 degrees F. and line a baking sheet with parchment paper.